redteadeveloper/SandBox/docs/If_else_statement.md

 if b == 5
     print "a is equal to 5.";
 else
-    print "a isn't equal to 5.";
+    print "a is not equal to 5.";
 ```